en4ble1337/GPUaaS-Marketplace/vast-lxc.md

 - NVML test passes successfully with this setup
 - Ready for listing on Vast.ai marketplace after installation

+## Storage overlay issue and GPU toolkit for Priv LXC container

 Since you're already using overlay2 storage driver, the issue is likely with the current Docker daemon configuration still having storage-opts that reference pquota.
 Let's check and fix this: